bytadaniel/clickhouse-ts/README.md

 SQL Injection Protection with sqlstring
 ### 🌈 Free for use
 The package has a public license and is available for download to any developer!

+## *How can I insert in-memory batches?
+Starting from version 2.0.0 [the caching module](https://www.npmjs.com/package/clickcache) is imported separately

 ## Usage